… and I am a professional editor and proofreader based in Ireland but working for clients worldwide.

 I have completed courses in proofreading and copyediting with the Publishing Training Centre, London (PTC) and the Society for Editors and Proofreaders (SfEP), which is now the Chartered Institute of Editing and Proofreading (CIEP).

-When I am not editing or proofreading, I am kept busy in and around my rural west of Ireland home with a husband, three not-so-small children, a dog and three cats.
+When I am not editing or proofreading, I am kept busy in and around my rural west of Ireland home with my family and our three cats.
 I enjoy swimming, walking (usually with an audiobook for company), cycling and music.
-Until COVID-19 wreaked havoc on everyone’s swimming, running was an occasional effort, but my main achievement during lockdown has been to run a marathon.

 In my professional work my focus is mainly non-fiction, but beyond work I am an avid reader of fiction.
 Recent favourites include Delia Owens’ Where the Crawdads Sing, Anne Patchett’s Commonwealth, Anthony Doerr’s All the Light We Cannot See, Emily Ruskovich’s Idaho, Elizabeth Strout’s My Name is Lucy Barton, Laura McBride’s We Are Called to Rise, M.T.
 Edvardsson’s A Nearly Normal Family, Mary Beth Keane’s Ask Again, Yes, David Park’s Travelling in a Strange Land, David Nicholls’ One Day, Us and Sweet Sorrow, Celeste Ng’s Little Fires Everywhere, Jessica Strawser’s Not That I Could Tell, Christine Dwyer Hickey’s The Narrow Land, Kathleen MacMahon’s Nothing But Blue Sky, Mary Lawson’s A Town Called Solace, Eimear Ryan’s Holding her Breath and Una Mannion’s A Crooked Tree.
-I am currently reading Bright Burning Things by Lisa Harding.
-I am also revisiting Jane Austen, and have recently read Emma and Mansfield Park.
+I enjoy revisiting Jane Austen, and have recently read Emma and Mansfield Park.